oneeve8/kobble-data/content/videonarrativehowto.md

 And start typing!

 The only difference from a regular markdown file is that we need to present the information in smaller chunks and create individual slides.
+And designate each slide with three colons at the beginning and end of each slide.

 Channel
 Track